Spring/Summer Ceremony Details for Graduates

 Graduate Robing and Processional

 Student marshals and volunteer staff will assist you with robing and finding your chair.
-Graduates line up in alphabetical order by major.
+Graduates line up in alphabetical order by college and then by major.
 A name announcement card will be taped to your assigned chair in the Dick Bennett Gym.
 YOU WILL NEED TO TAKE THIS WITH YOU TO THE CEREMONY.

 We cannot guarantee the security of any personal items, so do not leave any valuables in the assembly area during the ceremony.